 Painting your home’s interior is the perfect way to regain its elegance and glamour.
 There are many other beneficial reasons to do a paint job, for instance, increasing the value of a house or residential building you’re planning to sell.
 Let’s look at a few ways you can prep for a painting job.

-If the room has any furniture, the first thing is to move them away.
+- Protect your furniture – If the room has any furniture, the first thing is to move them away.
 The easiest way to do this securely is to create a checklist, identify things that are more prone to be damaged by paint or the moving process, and make a special note when grouping them.
-If it’s impossible to move everything entirely out, you can group them at the centre of the house and conceal them with a painter’s plastic; that is if you’ll only be painting the walls (you’ll have to move them out entirely if you’ll be painting the roof).
+If it’s impossible to move everything entirely out, you can group them at the center of the house and conceal them with a painter’s plastic; that is if you’ll only be painting the walls (you’ll have to move them out entirely if you’ll be painting the roof).

 Exterior Painting Prepping

 Your home’s exterior is the first noticeable place within your home.
 Sprucing it up with some fresh paint goes a long way in boosting your home’s overall curb appeal.
 Below are some of the ways you can prep it up before painting.